DCONLINE1984/alanathomas.rocks/README.md

-deanclow.com
+alanathomas.rocks
 =======================

 Introduction
 ------------
-The personal web-site of Dean Clow.
+The personal web-site of Alana Thomas.